AdnaneIdiliReetain/Rapport/project_progress.md

 - [x] Add architecture diagrams to Chapter 4
 - [x] Add Résumé Exécutif and Executive Summary with keywords
 - [x] Complete Dédicaces and Remerciements sections
+- [x] Enhance Chapter 4 with detailed technical content from MCP documentation
+- [ ] Apply similar enhancements to Chapters 3, 5 and 6 using MCP data
 - [ ] Create additional figures and diagrams for other chapters
 - [ ] Complete the bibliography with relevant references
 - [ ] Finalize the glossary and abbreviations section